 TC acknowledges volunteering is a two-way thing.
 He gets a lot out of the experience too.
 “Job satisfaction is a great part of volunteering.
 Another plus is that you can add it to your CV.
 It gives future employers a different view of you.”

 The list of TC’s accomplishments doesn’t end there.
-He’d been involved in producing a series of English language lessons for Chinese radio in Malaysia, and when the staff at Work Talk saw that reflected in his CV, they put him in touch with FreeFM, the local community access radio station.
+He’d been involved in producing a series of English language lessons for Chinese radio in Malaysia, and when the staff at English for Job Seekers saw that reflected in his CV, they put him in touch with FreeFM, the local community access radio station.

 TC’s radio show reconnects people with their cultures through the medium of music.
 He picks a song each week, and teaches the words and how to sing along.
 It’s a subject close to TC’s heart.